 The Japanese necktie works more like a D’arce choke.
 If you can’t get the arm deep enough for a D’arce from side control or half guard, simply go for a palm to palm or an S-grip.
 The aim is to place your belly behind the opponent’s head while having at least one of their legs trapped with yours.
 The finish is immediate and very painful.

 The arm in Ezekiel Choke is an unusual choke, that is done from the back, with the help of a Gi, (works in No-Gi As well, just not as good) and is a Head and Arm choke.
-The idea is to use the seatbelt position form back control, which is what you should be after anytime you’re behind an opponent anyways.
+The idea is to use the seatbelt position from back control, which is what you should be after anytime you’re behind an opponent anyway.
 The seatbelt is actually a Head and Arm position, there’s just no direct choking option available.
 For the Arm-in Ezekiel, your aim is to get the underhook arm all the way up to the opposite side shoulder.
 Once you’re there, you can grip the inside of your own sleeve on the other side and place the second arm behind the neck.
 This makes for an ultra-tight, head, and arm, Ezekiel-style strangle finish.

 Today’s focus was on using the upper body (arms and torso) to secure different head and arm choke variations from multiple positions.
 However, there’s another category of chokes that also involves the same head and arm principle – triangle chokes with the legs.
 The front, side, reverse, rear, and inverted triangle choke all involve the use of the head and arm choke principle to achieve a tap.
 Just food for thought as you go about trying to catch people in the “loop of hell”.